wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

    }

+The ``minVersion`` specifies the minimum allowable version of the plugin that can be loaded.
+For example, if the ``minVersion`` is 1.4.5, and the plugin with the version 1.4.7 is loaded, it will be allowed to do so.
+However, if the plugin with the version 1.2.4 is loaded, it will not be allowed to since it is less than the ``minVersion``.

 Deploying Plugin To Shuffleboard
 --------------------------------
 In order to load a plugin to the shuffleboard, you will need to generate a jar file of the plugin and put it in the ``~/Shuffleboard/plugins`` folder.
 This can be done automatically